What does a Receiving Operator do?

 - High school diploma or equivalent required; additional education or training in logistics or supply chain management is a plus.

-- Strong attention to detail and accuracy in documentation.
+- Strong attention to detail and accuracy in handling and documenting shipments.

 Is becoming a Receiving Operator a good career path?

-Consider these pros and cons before pursuing a career as a Receiving Operator:
+Consider the following pros and cons before pursuing a career in this field:

 - Pros: